Janusec/source.janusec.github.io/content/documentation/quick-start.md

 Professional features：

 * Cookie Compliance Management, include Cookie Banner, Consent Management and Cookie Discovery etc., provided from v1.4.2
-* GSLB (Global Server Load Balance, with DNS Server) , provided from v1.4.2
+* GSLB (Global Server Load Balance, with Authoritative DNS Server) , provided from v1.4.2

 Please download to the home directory of current user `/home/xxx/` or other directories except the installation directory, and then extract it：